What would you do in this attempted abduction scenario?

 Here are other reasons why you running away might be the best course of action, despite the gun.

 Much Lower Chance of Escape and Rescue

 Abductions are premeditated and planned beforehand.
-They are made to ensure escape and rescue is close to impossible.
+They are made to ensure escape and rescue are close to impossible.